Party for the Animals calls for cooperation on behalf of the planet and animals in Sarajevo

 Showing the documentary Dominion

 To conclude the weekend in Sarajevo, the Party for the Animals showed the controversial documentary Dominion in arthouse cinema Kriterion.
-The film was introduced by Tamasin Ramsay, executive producer and member of the Australian Animal Justice Party, a sister party of the Party for the Animals in the Netherlands.
+The film was introduced by Tamasin Ramsay, executive producer and prominent member of the Australian Animal Justice Party, a sister party of the Party for the Animals in the Netherlands.
 The film shows the daily reality of Australia’s livestock industry, and the way in which people treat animals in general.
 Generally regarded as a country which protects animals the best, Dominion shows a completely different side to Australia.

 Ramsay was one of the people who took the undercover footage that was used for the documentary: “I stand before you with mixed feelings.
 On the one hand I feel proud, standing here in Sarajevo to introduce this film to so many interested parties.
 On the other hand, I feel ashamed, because what you are about to see is happening in my country.
 And it is happening everywhere.
 I beg you to stop investing in this horrible industry in the future.
 What we do to animals is appalling, and closely related to the violence that people inflict on each other.
 Peace begins on our plates.”

 Although the film aroused intense feelings in the Bosnian visitors, everyone agreed: this documentary should be shown everywhere, including in schools.